Theodor W. Adorno: Music and the culture industry

 Adorno's analysis allowed for a critique of mass culture from the left that balanced the critique of popular culture from the right.
 From both perspectives—left and right—the nature of cultural production was felt to be at the root of social and moral problems resulting from the consumption of culture.
 However, while the critique from the right emphasized moral degeneracy ascribed to sexual and racial influences within popular culture, Adorno located the problem, not with the content, but with the objective realities of the production of mass culture and its effects, for instance, as a form of reverse psychology.
 Thinkers influenced by Adorno believe that today's society has evolved in a direction foreseen by him, especially in regard to the past (Auschwitz), morals, or the Culture Industry.
-The latter has become a particularly productive, yet highly contested term in cultural studies.
+The latter has become a particularly productive, yet highly contested, term in cultural studies.
 Many of Adorno's reflections on aesthetics and music have only just begun to be debated.
 A collection of essays on the subject, many of which had not previously been translated into English, has only recently been collected and published as Essays on Music.

-Adorno's work in the years before his death was shaped by the idea of "negative dialectics", set out especially in his book of that title.
-A key notion in the work of the Frankfurt School since Dialectic of Enlightenment had been the idea of thought becoming an instrument of domination that subsumes all objects under the control of the (dominant) subject, especially through the notion of identity (in what his calls "identity thinking"), that is, of identifying as real in nature and society only that which harmonized or fit with dominant concepts, and regarding as unreal or non-existent everything that did not.
-Adorno's "negative dialectics" was an attempt to articulate a non-dominating thought that would recognize its limitations and accept the non-identity and reality of that which could not be subsumed under the subject's concepts.
-Indeed, Adorno sought to ground the critical bite of his sociological work in his critique of identity, which he took to be a reification in thought of the commodity form or exchange relation which always presumes a false identity between different things.
-The potential to criticize arises from the gap between the concept and the object, which can never go into the former without remainder.
+The idea of "negative dialectics," particularly articulated in his book of the same name, shaped Adorno's work in the years leading up to his death.
+A key notion in the work of the Frankfurt School since Dialectic of Enlightenment had been the idea of thought becoming an instrument of domination that subsumes all objects under the control of the (dominant) subject, especially through the notion of identity (in what he calls "identity thinking"), that is, of identifying as real in nature and society only that which harmonizes or fits with dominant concepts and regarding as unreal or nonexistent everything that does not.
+Adorno's "negative dialectics" attempted to articulate a non-dominating thought that would recognize its limitations and accept the non-identity and reality of that which could not be subsumed under the subject's concepts.
+Indeed, Adorno sought to ground the critical bite of his sociological work in his critique of identity, which he took to be a reification in thought of the commodity form or exchange relation that always presumes a false identity between different things.
+The potential for criticism arises from the gap between the concept and the object, which can never be fully represented by the former.
 This gap, this non-identity in identity, was the secret to a critique of both material life and conceptual reflection.